How to Make White Buttercream

 The brand of butter you use has a huge impact on the taste and color of your frosting!

 Some brands of butter are more yellow than others.
-This can be based on the diet of the cows producing the milk, or if a brand adds in coloring (be sure to check the label).
+This can be based on the diet of the cows producing the milk, or if a brand adds coloring (be sure to check the label).

 Cows that eat a lot of grass produce yellower butter due to the beta carotene in the grass.

-My go to brand of butter is the unsalted Whole Foods brand.
+My go-to brand of butter is the unsalted Whole Foods brand.
 It is very light in color and makes white frosting!

 How to Make White Buttercream Frosting